5 DIY Gift Ideas to Save Money this Giving Season

 The holiday season may be the time for spreading cheer, but it also can often be the most bank-breaking time of the year.
 Enter DIY gift ideas!

-Not only are you more likely to combat gloomy winter nights by socializing more, but you also have to participate in holiday gift exchanges, donation drives, and family gift giving.
+The holiday season means that not only will you be socializing more, but you also that you’ll be participating in gift exchanges, donation drives, and family gift-giving.
 But fear not.
 You don’t have to blow all of your savings before the new year as long as you’re a little bit savvy about how you approach the gifting season.

-Below, we give you five examples of dirt-cheap holiday gifts for your friends and family to help lighten your load:
+Here are five examples of dirt-cheap holiday presents for your friends and family:

-Refurbishing old glass bottles isn’t just a stellar gift idea – it’s also great for the environment.
-Take your favorite bottles and turn them into beautiful vases, paperweights, or decorative pieces.
+Refurbishing old glass bottles isn’t just a stellar gift idea — it’s also great for the environment.
+Take your favorite bottles (cider, wine, whatever) and turn them into beautiful vases, paperweights, or decorative pieces.

 Mason Jar Candles

-Making homemade wax might sound daunting, but there is an infinite number of recipes available to you online, most of which include basic ingredients that you likely already have lying around your kitchen.
+Making homemade wax might sound daunting, but there are multiple recipes available online, most of which include basic ingredients that you likely already have in your kitchen.

-Consider buying a cheap, plain frame from Ikea or Target and decorate your frame in the best way you can (it helps if you’ve a bit of art in you).
-You could sponge paint it, or write a personalized message with a sharpie.
-The gift is foolproof because of the sentiment – along with your added creativity – it will go a long way.
+Consider buying a cheap, plain frame from Ikea or Target and decorate it in the best way you can (it helps if you’re a bit artsy).
+You could sponge-paint it, or write a personalized message with a Sharpie.
+The gift is foolproof because of the sentiment; with your added creativity, it will go a long way.

 Homemade Spice Packets

 An increasingly popular party favor and DIY gift is a homemade spice recipe.
-You can make anything from a chili-spice packet to a barbeque rub, then package it in a container like a mason jar or a satchel so that it turns into a great gift for your friends and family.
+You can make anything from a chili-spice packet to a barbecue rub, then package it in a container like a mason jar or a pretty bag so that it turns into a great gift for your friends and family.

-The next time they make chili or host a barbeque, they can use your packet and think of you!
-You can find recipes online for whatever spice blend you want to create, and then customize the gift with ribbon, personalized messages, or decorations.
+The next time that person makes chili or hosts a barbecue, they can use your packet and think of you!
+You can find recipes online for different spice blends, and then customize the gift with ribbon, a personalized message, or other decorations.

 Homemade Coupon Book